 Available Rice Milk Substitutes

-The growing preferences for a vegan diet is a significant contributing factor towards the meteoric adoption of non-dairy milk alternatives.
+The growing preference for a vegan diet is a significant contributing factor toward the meteoric adoption of non-dairy milk alternatives.
 For rice milk, this poses a significant opportunity even beyond the forecast periods.
-One such alternative is that of rice milk.
+One such alternative is rice milk.
 Presently consumers are proactively moving away from bovine milk towards rice milk mainly due to milk protein allergy, lactose intolerance, cultural influences, etc. One out of two European and American consumers prefer to consume plant-based milk independently or alongside cow’s milk, whereas in LATAM and in APAC regions it's two-thirds of the total consumers who share the aforesaid preference.
 This has enabled beverage processors and marketers to capitalize on the growing consumer preference for rice milk and increase their portfolio of lactose-free milk brands.
 Further, countries, where consumers are mostly lactose-tolerant, are turning towards rice milk, as well.

 In light of the above, in 2017, Danone (Euronext: BN) acquired American WhiteWave Foods for a deal, worth US$12.5 billion, which among others, generated 38% of its sales from plant-based foods and beverages according to a certain forward-looking statement published by Danone.
-Further, the Dairy Farmers of America (DFA) in 2019 reported net sales of US$13.6 billion for 2018, compared to US$14.7 billion in 2017, which is a decrease of 7.5%.
+Further, the Dairy Farmers of America (DFA) 2019 reported net sales of US$13.6 billion for 2018, compared to US$14.7 billion in 2017, which is a decrease of 7.5%.

 On the basis of source, the rice milk market has been segmented into organic and inorganic.
 On the basis of form, the segment has been divided into powdered rice milk and liquid rice milk.
 All the two forms are projected to witness significant growth during the forecast period due to its increasing demand in the food and beverage sector.
 On the basis of application, the market has been divided into food and bakery & confectionery, beverages, snacks, and others.